javascript-tutorial/en.javascript.info/4-frames-and-windows/03-cross-window-communication/article.md

 ...But `iframe.onload` is always available, while `iframe.contentWindow.onload` needs the same origin.
 ```

-And here's an example with the same origin:
+And now an example with the same origin.
+We can do anything with the embedded window:

 ```html run
 <iframe src="/" id="iframe"></iframe>